amin-raz/amin-raz/README.md

-### Hi, I'm Amin! 👋
+### Hi there, I'm Amin! 👋

-I'm a student passionate about **math, AI/ML, and entrepreneurship**.
-Currently, I'm building projects with modern technologies while exploring ways to innovate in AI and gaming.
+I'm a student interested in **math, AI/ML, and entrepreneurship**, building projects with modern technologies to explore AI and gaming innovation.

 ### 🚀 About Me
-- 🎮 Working on **Monkey Fighters**, a Roblox game with unique mechanics.
-- 🤖 Researched **AI/ML** during an internship at a startup.
+- 🤖 Researched **AI/ML** and worked on front-end development during an internship at a startup.
-- 🚀 **Entrepreneurial** mindset—mentored student teams and pitched a product.
+- 🚀 **Entrepreneurial** mindset—mentored student teams and pitched a gamified fitness app for kids.
 - 📊 Math enthusiast, always solving and creating interesting problems.

 ### 💡 Connect with Me